khakhalin/notes/keywords/linting.md

 # Flake8

 To exclude a row from tests (to make it an exception), write `# noqa: E800` after it.
 It will remove it from this particular rule.
 Use a comma-separated list for several rules.
-In particular, `E800` is about forbidding commented code, which seems to also cover any sort of code within a comment, which is of course not helpful at all.
+In particular, `E800` is about forbidding commented code (which from linter's pov somehow includes any formal writing).

 Flake does not have "on" and "off" commands to disable linting for a segment of code, unfortunately.
 Either row by row, or an entire file :( To do an entire file, add `# flake8: noqa` to it.